Ralf Gothóni: Life and career

+Projects and positions of trust

+Gothóni has been a professor at the Sibelius Academy from 1992 to 2007, at the Hochschule für Musik in Hamburg from 1986 to 1996, and at the Hanns-Eisler-Hochschule in Berlin from 1996 to 2000.
+In 2000, he was appointed visiting professor at the Royal College of Music in London, and in 2006 he began as professor of piano chamber music at the Instituto da Camara, Reina Sofia, Madrid.
+In 2010–2011, he also served as a visiting professor at the Hochschule für Musik Detmold and, since 2012, at the Hochschule für Musik Karlsruhe.
+In 2021, the Guildhall School of Music in London invited him to its faculty with the title "International Chair of Keyboard Chamber Music".

+Gothóni gives master classes around the world, and has been a member of the faculty of the Steans Institute for Young Artists in Chicago for several summers.
+In recent years, Gothóni has also been invited to serve on the juries of major competitions (including New York, Minneapolis, Santander, Vevey, Stuttgart, Bolzano, Alaska, Qingdao) and to serve as international experts.
+As an opponent of music competitions, he has, however, participated in the juries of major piano competitions where pianists have been able to demonstrate their skills as a comprehensive musician, also in chamber music.
+Gothóni also conceived of a new kind of international competition in which pianists perform as soloists, chamber musicians, lied pianists and play a concerto while conducting an orchestra from the piano.
+The competition was held for the first time in October-November 2025 in cooperation with the Shanghai Conservatory and the Savonlinna Academy of Music.

 Gothóni was the artistic director of the Savonlinna Opera Festival from 1984 to 1987.
 He created the Forbidden City Music Festival in Beijing in 1996 and the "Musical Bridge Egypt–Finland" in 2007.
 He was professor of chamber music at the Hochschule für Musik Hanns Eisler in Berlin 1996–2000, the Sibelius Academy in Helsinki 1992–2007, the Hochschule für Musik in Hamburg 1986–1996 and 2006–2012 at the Instituto International da Camara, Reina Sofia, Madrid.
 Gothóni has made a significant contribution to the education of young musicians through Savonlinna Music Academy where he has served as artistic director.
 He was principal conductor of the English Chamber Orchestra from 2000 to 2009.
 From 2004 to 2014 Gothóni was the guest conductor of the Deutsche Kammerakademie.
 He has been invited to many important competition juries such as Queen Elizabeth Competition, London International Piano Competition, The Busoni Competition, Clara Haskil International Piano Competition and Paloma O'Shea International Piano Competition.

 In the United States, Gothóni was music director of the Northwest Chamber Orchestra (Seattle) from 2002 until 2006.
 His initial appearance with the orchestra in 2001 was highly acclaimed and led to his appointment in Seattle.
 In 2006 he resigned in the context of financial pressures on the orchestra.
 The orchestra was later dissolved.